lealbaugh/jvns-redesign/source/_posts/2014-05-28-anonymous-talk-submission-equals-amazing.markdown

 Hacking poetry!
 Robots dancing!
 Python's 1500-line switch statement!
 All of the speakers did an amazing job -- I think for every single talk I heard someone say "Wow, that was my favorite talk!"

+None of this is to say that anonymous review is the best way to do talk review.
+PyCon does not do anonymous review at all, and I think they do a great job.
+But it worked very well for us.